jankdc/site/src/pages/rr-learnings.md

 ## Background

-When I've been working on React, I've mostly spent it developing Single Page Applications (or SPAs), where the routing, data loading, and state management happened on the client.
-As the ecosystem matured and discourse within the community between server-side rendering and client-side rendering continued, I've come to think that the routing part and data loading part of the work should be done on the server side by default.
-Obviously, with any software development decision, comes with benefits and tradeoffs, but that's a rant left for another time.
-What I wanted to talk about was my recent experience with a framework that allowed me to do that.
+When I've been working on React, I've mostly been developing Single Page Applications (or SPAs), where the routing, data loading, and state management happened on the client.
+As time went on, the ecosystem matured (Backbone.js could be my teenage son), and more concepts have been introduced to put stuff on the screen faster.
+Server side rendering (SSR) in React became more viable and React frameworks made it somewhat easier for developers to use them.

+The discourse between when to use SPAs and SSRs continued.
+Regardless, I've come to like the idea that the routing and data loading part of the rendering work should be done on the server side by default.
+Intuitively, the native routing functionality of web clients like the browser, would be more performant and battle-tested than it's re-invented JS version of it.
+However, obviously with any technical decision, comes with benefits and tradeoffs, but that's a rant that someone else have already made.
+I wanted to talk about my recent experience with a framework that allowed me to use React's SSR.

 <style type="text/css" rel="stylesheet">
 .theme-logo {